collective/collective.elastic.plone/README.rst

 - indexer passing content to a separate running `collective.elastic.ingest <https://github.com/collective/collective.elastic.ingest>`_ service.
 - index acting as a proxy to ElasticSearch, integrates with ZCatalog
-- custom plugins for `plone.restapi` to provide structural information for the ingestions service
+- custom plugins for ``plone.restapi`` to provide structural information for the ingestion service
 - REST api endpoint @kitsearch accepting Elasticsearch query returning results with Plone permission check.